cybertraining-dsc/su21-reu-370/project/index.md

 ## 4. Datasets

 I have used two datasets in my project.
 The first dataset includes the pictures that I took at the georgia acquarium.
 That dataset will be used for testing.
 The second dataset was used researched using kaggle for validation.
+The dataset from kaggle contains "9 different seafood types.
+For each class, there are 1000 augmented images and their pair-wise augmented ground truths" (Turkan).
+The link to access the dataset I used from kaggle is https://www.kaggle.com/crowww/a-large-scale-fish-dataset

 ## 5. Conclusion